curiousoffice/playbook/README.rst

 important amount of code that could make us move slower.
-One of the great benefits of TDD is that it enforces the design of testable components, it is a great practice to create clean and maintainable code, and we have some suggestions to encourage the creation of tests for components interfaces and not for implementation details:
+One of the great benefits of TDD is that it enforces the design of testable components, it is a great practice to create clean and maintainable code, and we have some suggestions to encourage the creation components interfaces tests and not for implementation details:

 - Don’t test private methods.
 - Test the more generalist method that is closer to the user instead of each one responsible for the smaller tasks.